You can create an AnalyticDB for MySQL node in the DataWorks console to build an online extract, transform, and load (ETL) process.

 - In the top navigation bar, select the region in which the workspace that you want to manage resides.
 Find the workspace and click DataStudio in the Actions column.

 - Move the pointer over the icon and choose .
 Alternatively, you can click the name of the desired workflow in the Business Flow section, right-click UserDefined, and then choose .

 - In the Create Node dialog box, configure the Name and Path parameters.
 Note The node name must be 1 to 128 characters in length and can contain letters, digits, underscores (_), and periods (.).

 - Configure the AnalyticDB for MySQL node.

-Select a connection for the node.
-If you cannot find the required connection in the drop-down list, click Add Connection and create a connection on the Data Source page.
-For more information, see Supported data stores and plug-ins.
+- Select a data source.
+Select a data source for the node.
+If you cannot find the desired data source from the Select Data Source drop-down list, click Add Data Source and add a data source on the Data Source page.
+For more information, see Supported data source types, readers, and writers.

-After you select a connection, write SQL statements based on the syntax that is supported by AnalyticDB for MySQL.
+- Write SQL statements for the node.
+After you select a data source, write SQL statements based on the syntax that is supported by AnalyticDB for MySQL.
 You can write data manipulation language (DML) or data definition language (DDL) statements.

 - Click the icon in the toolbar to save the SQL statements to the server.